 But that doesn’t mean you need a Super Bowl-sized budget to get the word out.
-There are plenty of free advertising ideas that work for businesses of all sizes.
+There are plenty of free advertising ideas that work for businesses of all sizes and are especially useful if you’re just starting a business.
 Just look at brands like Rolls-Royce, Kiehls, or Huy Fong Foods (the makers of Sriracha) — all brands that don’t bother with paid advertising.

 Instead, they use free tactics like social media and word of mouth campaigns to raise brand awareness, and you can too.